 Henry Happel was a founding partner of Mundt MacGregor LLP, a Seattle law firm, where he practiced corporate and commercial law from 1976 until 2001.
 Henry served as the CEO of DisplayLink Corp. in its early days and has been on its Board of Directors from its founding in 2003 through the present.
 He has also served in a management and Board capacity for several other start-up technology companies.
 A Houston native, he received a BA in Economics from Yale University in 1967 and a law degree from Stanford University in 1970.
 Prior to the formation of Mundt MacGregor, he was an attorney in the Office of the Assistant General Counsel for International Affairs, U.S. Department of the Treasury.
-Henry also serves as member of the Board of Directors of the International Snow Leopard Trust.

 Melissa Richey, Board Member

 Melissa has two decades of experience in non-profit and higher education major donor fundraising and institutional development.
 Her experience includes fundraising for the Wildlife Conservation Society’s Global Conservation Program, Montana State University, and Duke University School of Law.
 Melissa earned an M.P.A. with a focus in nonprofit management from North Carolina State University.
 She currently works in philanthropy for the Greater Yellowstone Coalition.